soumas/drift/docs/content/guides/datetime-migrations.md

 <Snippet href="/lib/src/snippets/dart_api/datetime_conversion.dart" name="text-to-unix-old" />

-When using a `NativeDatabase` with a recent dependency on the `sqlite3_flutter_libs` package, you can safely assume that you are on a recent sqlite3 version with support for `unixepoch`.
+When using a `NativeDatabase`, you can safely assume that you are on a recent sqlite3 version with support for `unixepoch`.